Types of Senior Living Communities – A Complete Guide

 Best For:

-Seniors with memory impairments who require specialized care.
+Seniors with memory impairments who require specialized supervision and care.

 4. Skilled Nursing Apartments (Nursing Homes)

-These apartments provide 24-hour medical care and supervision for seniors with chronic health conditions or those recovering from surgery.
+Skilled nursing apartments provide 24-hour medical supervision for seniors with chronic health conditions or those recovering from surgery.

 Features: